apigee/apijam/Module-3/Labs/Lab 1/README.md

 export ENV="envname"
 ```

-Note - for App Client Key and Secret, you will need an ***App*** created within Apigee Edge and Module 2 talks about API Products, Api Developer and Application.
+Note - for App Client Key and Secret, you will need an ***App*** created within Apigee Edge and Module 2 talks about API Products, Api Developer and Application creation process.
 It also details out how to obtain your Applications Key and Secret that are needed for this lab.

 6. We will be using application creadentials (Client ID and Secret) to Make ***curl***  POST Call to the OAuth Endpoint to obtain an API Token using the Client credential OAuth grant type:
 ```